 The credentials used to log in to discovery targets and synchronize to the CMDB are stored in a vault on the Outpost; the credentials never leave your premises.
 The vault containing the credentials is encrypted with a generated passphrase when the Outpost registers with a BMC Helix Discovery service.
 The passphrase is unique to each BMC Helix Discovery service/Outpost pair.
 Where an Outpost is registered with more than one BMC Helix Discovery service, a unique passphrase is stored for each service.
 When you unregister an Outpost, the passphrase is deleted.
 When you remove the last Outpost registered with a service, the credentials configured for that service are also deleted, though you are warned and can choose not to unregister the Outpost.

 The vault provides a secure mechanism for storing credential information.
 Only users with Discovery or Administration privileges have read/write access to the vault, with read access limited to non-sensitive information only (passwords can never be seen in the UI).
 The content of the vault is secured using 256 bit AES encryption in CBC mode.A "Security Best Practice" could be to defer credential management to the in house security team who would manage credentials according to their own requirements.
 Permission could be granted for the security team to update the passwords stored in the vault, and for other users to run discovery using the stored passwords.BMC Helix Discovery also provides an integration with a number of credential brokers.

 Security of information in the BMC Helix Discovery service

-All data at rest in the service is encrypted.
+All data at rest in the service is secured using 256 bit AES encryption.
 All communication between components in the service is encrypted.
 All communication between the Outpost and the service is initiated by the Outpost.